KUNSTADT FAMILY HISTORY

 And one day in August 1993, we got an opportunity to rent a small corner of the building in the strip mall on Hazeldean Road in Kanata.
-A new sport store in Kanata was born!
+A new sports store in Kanata was born!

 We are very proud of our innovative spirit.
 It manifests itself among other things, by the emergence of Kunstadt branded products for example.
-Today, we are proud to offer a line of Kunstadt skis in a variety of lengths and featuring adult and junior models.
-These skis are made to our specifications by highly recognized ski manufacturer.
-Similarly, we now offer a line of Kunstadt road, hybrid and mountain bicycles manufactured by the world’s most experienced bike manufacturer, to our exacting specifications.
+We have been very successful offering a line of Kunstadt skis in a variety of lengths and featuring adult and junior models.
+These skis were made to our specifications by a highly recognized ski manufacturer.
+Similarly, we now offer a line of Kunstadt hybrid bicycles manufactured by one of the world’s most experienced and reputable bike manufacturers, to our exacting specifications.

 Our technicians are skilled mechanics with multiple skills.
 When a neighbour of Pete’s approached Kunstadt Sports with a request to design and produce a custom tricycle for his severely handicapped young daughter, our techs got on with it without delay.
-Today, we see the proud parents jog on the streets of Kanata accompanied by their daughter on her tricycle.
-Pretty soon, she will grow out of the specialized contraption and we will be ready again when they call on us.
-We are strong supporters of the Canadian Association of Disabled Skiers (CADS).
-Our technicians assist CADS in adapting skis to customized sit skis and provide a variety of other important services.
+Soon after, we could see the proud parents jog on the streets of Kanata accompanied by their daughter on her tricycle.
+When she grew out of the specialized contraption, we adapted an adult tricycle for this girl’s special needs and she is mobile once again.

-Being avid ski racers ourselves, we have been principal sponsors of the Ottawa Masters Ski Club ever since its inception.
+Being avid ski racers ourselves, we have been principal sponsors of the Ottawa Masters Ski Racing Club ever since its inception.
 Presently, we are the sole corporate sponsor of the organization.
 We encourage our staff to participate in the weekly Masters races at local ski resorts.
 Our team’s presence at all Masters’ events is quite unmistakable.

 Kunstadt Sports actively participates in the Annual Parliament Ride.
 Under the leadership of a Vancouver MP, a group of parliamentarians and their staff assemble on the lawn of the Canadian Parliament once a year and, following a few speeches outlining the importance of physical fitness, the group embarks on a short but scenic bike ride through the downtown of Ottawa.
 Kunstadt Sports provides bicycles for those who need them.
-A Canadian ski legend, Nancy Greene-Raine, a senator, is a frequent participant and supporter.
+A Canadian ski legend, Nancy Greene-Raine, now a retired senator, has been a frequent participant and supporter.